Ebedthan/arc/README.md

 - "Ratio vs input" compares the output byte count to the **original .gz input** size, not the uncompressed size, so values above 1.0x mean the target format is larger than gzip at level 6.
+- Suites 5 and 6 measure batch mode: arc dispatches file conversions in parallel via rayon, so total wall time for N files can be less than N × single-file time when enough cores are available.

 ## Notes